stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

         sched = psy.invokes.get('tra_adv').schedule
    ```
    this is just a choice.
 Normally a script will be written to be as
-   general as possible but occasionally something tailored to a particular
+   general as possible but occasionally, something tailored to a
-   routine may be required.
+   particular routine may be required.

  * it blindly applies a transformation to each loop over vertical levels
    that is an immediate child of the Schedule: